kgateway-dev/kgateway/docs/content/gloo_routing/hello_world/_index.md

 ### Verify the Upstream for the Pet Store Application

 The Gloo discovery services watch for new services added to the Kubernetes cluster.
-We the petstore service was created, Gloo automatically created an Upstream for the petstore service.
+When the petstore service was created, Gloo automatically created an Upstream for the petstore service.
 If everything deployed properly, the Upstream **STATUS** should be **Accepted**.
 Let’s verify this by using the `glooctl` command line tool:

 ```shell
 glooctl get upstreams